 Classroom interactivity is a critical component of teaching and learning.
 This paper reports on the use of a classroom response system to enhance classroom interactivity in a systems analysis and design course.
 The success of the project was assessed using both quantitative and qualitative data.
 A pretest/posttest design was used to examine the effects of a classroom response system on interactivity.
 The results show that a classroom response system can significantly improve classroom interactivity.
 Qualitative data was also collected to identify the strengths and weaknesses of using a classroom response system to enhance classroom interaction.
 Based on the quantitative and qualitative results, suggestions and guidelines on using a classroom response system in the classroom settings are discussed.

 Siau, K., Sheng, H., & Nah, F. F. (2006).
 Use of a Classroom Response System to Enhance Classroom Interactivity.
-IEEE Transactions on Education.
+IEEE Transactions on Education Institute of Electrical and Electronics Engineers (IEEE).

 Business and Information Technology